kidneycop

 2. Cranberry Juice is an Effective Kidney Stone Remedy

-Cranberries are indeed good for the kidneys if you don’t have kidney stones.
+Cranberry juice are good for the kidneys if you don’t have kidney stones.
 They can help to keep healthy kidneys working well.
 They are also good for urinary tract infections.
 Cranberries, however, are high in oxalates, which are the worst thing for calcium oxalates stones.
 If you have these common kidney stone types you should avoid cranberries and cranberry juice.

 3. All Tea is Bad For Kidney Stones